-The Planten un Blomen park in central Hamburg is a wonderful destination for families, romantic couples and those seeking relaxation.
-There is a botanical garden with a tropical greenhouse and the largest Japanese garden in Europe.
-Whether riding a pony or a tea ceremony in the Japanese garden, everyday life is far away from here.
+The Planten un Blomen Park in the centre of Hamburg is a wonderful destination for families, couples in love and those seeking relaxation.
+There is a botanical garden with a tropical house and the largest Japanese garden in Europe.
+Whether you are riding a pony or having a tea ceremony in the Japanese Garden, everyday life is far away

 Anyone who wants to take a break during their stay in the Hanseatic city simply must visit the Planten un Blomen park in Hamburg.
 Where Danish cannonballs flew centuries ago, a gorgeous green recreation area now extends from St. Pauli to the Alster.
 The green ring around Hamburg dates back to the ramparts demolished at the beginning of the 19th century.
 At first there was a zoological garden here, and in the 1930s the park was gradually converted into a freely accessible public recreation area.
 The Low German name, which essentially just means "plants and flowers", dates from this period.

 End the day with the romantic water light-shows.
 Planten un Blomen water lights